-Each student will complete and submit a 6-7 page research paper.
-The paper will have one inch left/right, top/bottom margins and double spaced 12-point font.
-Utilize Spell and Grammar Check tools in your word processor to correct errors.
-Research a historic event or important person.
-Analyze and explain the event or person's historical significance and impact on a global political system, economy, societal institutions or cultural groups.
-Contact your instructor to gain approval for the research topic.
-You will earn 0 credit if the instructor did not approve your topic prior to submission.
+Students will submit four 2 page essays.
+The essay will have one-inch left/right, top/bottom margins and double spaced 12-point font.
+Write about a historic event or important person.
+Analyze and explain the event or person's historical significance and impact on the American political system, economy, societal institution or cultural group.
+You may use the course text and other books from the NTCC library.
+Do not use the internet.
+Essays with internet sources will earn zero credit.